Frequently Asked Questions

 Useful Tips for Shopping the Market

-Cash works best, small bills especially.
+Exact change is encouraged when paying with cash.
 However, bank debit/credit cards are accepted and can be used at almost all of the vendor booths or run as one transaction at the Information Booth.

 - Shop early for the best selection.